syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Getting-Started.md

 {Syncfusion Installed location}\Essential Studio\12.4.0.24\lib

-N> Assemblies are available in unzipped package location in Mac
+N> Assemblies are available in an unzipped package location in Mac.

-Add the following assembly references to the Android project,
+Add the following assembly reference to the Android project:

 [android\Syncfusion.SfRating.Andriod.dll]

-## Add and Configure the SfRating Control
+## Add and configure the SfRating control

 * The following namespace needs to be added.